glennklockwood/limelead/content/pages/data-intensive/analysis/ai-requirements.md

     - requires moderate rewriting the training code to include communication within each epoch
     - scales well for models with lots of big layers
-3. Model parallelism (aka tensor parallelism, tensor slicing)
+3. Operator parallelism (aka tensor parallelism, tensor slicing)
     - break layers of a neural network up and distribute them across GPU nodes
     - requires significant rewriting the training code to include communication within each epoch